-MS-TCVM students will use the remote learning website, learn.chiu.edu to take courses online (some courses are online only or contain on-site portions that require classroom attendance).
+Chi University students will use the remote learning website, learn.chiu.edu to take courses online (some courses are online only or contain on-site portions that require classroom attendance).
 These platforms are asynchronous systems.
-Lectures and lab demonstrations are recorded (both PowerPoint presentation with audio and speaker's instructional video) and edited for online students 24/7 ondemand streaming for 8 to 16 weeks (depending on the course) during each semester.
-The students may also download the class handouts and related materials, complete homework and quizzes, and submit course evaluations on the remote learning website.
-Students of the MS-TCVM program will have weekly assignments for each class in which they are enrolled.
-The faculty and MS Program Registrar will monitor each student's learning progress (e.g. hours watched).
+Lectures and lab demonstrations are recorded (both PowerPoint presentation with audio and speaker's instructional video) and edited for online students 24/7 on-demand streaming for 8 to 16 weeks (depending on the course) during each semester.
+The students may also download the class handouts and related materials. complete homework and quizzes, and submit course evaluations on the remote learning website.
+Students will have weekly assignments for each class in which they are enrolled.
+The faculty and Graduate Program Registrar will monitor each student's learning progress (e.g. hours watched).